JorjaFox/website/content/posts/library/news/2007/ny-daily-news-4.md

 None of those shows missed a beat.

-"I'm not certain that anyone who doesn't watch &#8216;CSI,' if they're really familiar with any of the actors or actresses on the show," said Fitzgerald.
+"I'm not certain that anyone who doesn't watch 'CSI,' if they're really familiar with any of the actors or actresses on the show," said Fitzgerald.
 "I figure [William Petersen, who plays Gil Grissom] is probably the only person that might have an effect because this show really is geared around him.
 The other characters are more supporting in many ways, and television has shown over the years, repeatedly, that supporting characters can be replaced or eliminated."

 Fox's final episode, "Goodbye and Goodnight," airs tonight at 10, but it may not be the last time you see her in Sara Sidle's shoes.